 |Cross-project||Optional per add-on|

-Would you Like to know more about various aspects of planning in Jira?
+Would you like to know more about agile project management?

 This is a handy list of resources you may want to check out before planning your first project in Jira: